 Jezebel, the Ultimate Bible Bad Girl

-Jezebel is the ultimate bad girl of the bible.
+Jezebel is the ultimate bad girl of the bible, a legendary witch indeed.
 Her name is synonymous with cunning, idolatry, and evil.
 She was born to Ethbaal of Tyre, king of the Phoenicians, who were said to worship many multiple gods and goddesses, particularly to the nature god Baal.
 When Jezebel became queen of Israel after marrying King Ahab, her polytheistic upbringing and rejection of Yahweh earned her many enemies.
 She is portrayed as a cruel and evil blaspheming woman that persecuted the followers of Yahweh.
 Most infamously, she condemned the commoner Naboth to death for not giving land to King Ahab, which he refused on the basis of Jewish law.
 After King Ahab died, the new king of Israel, Jehu, ordered Jezebel’s servants to throw her from a window.
 Her body was then trampled by Jehu’s horse and fed to stray dogs.
 Despite her gruesome demise, she made it a point to go out in style.
 Anticipating her execution, Jezebel got all dolled up, dressing in her best finery and painting her face.

 Baba Yaga, the Crone of the Woods